ZainQasmi/Panasonic/README.md

 ## Panasonic Energy Table Assignment

 ### 1. Construct Table

-* construct table using JSONobject variable
+- [x] construct table using JSONobject variable
-- [ ] Done

 ### 2. Implement Sort

-* implement sort
+- [x] implement sort
-Done
-* implement reverse sort
+- [x] implement reverse sort
-Done
-* UI reflects sorting order
+- [ ] UI reflects sorting order
 NOT DONE - Given bootstrap library does NOT support Glyphicons i.e. unable to fetch icon images without use of external libraries
-*  defaults to ascending order on page load
+- [x]  defaults to ascending order on page load
-Done

 ### 3. Implement Search

-* Rows that do not contain a match are hidden
+- [x] Rows that do not contain a match are hidden
-Done
-* Inform user when no matches.
+- [x] Inform user when no matches.
-Done